shihweichieh2023/IVcurve_tester/hardware/HARDWARE.md

 =================================

 ## Overview
-This I-V curve analyzer is designed for characterizing low-power energy sources using an ESP32-S3 Mini board.
-It uses a multiplexer to switch between different load resistors and can optionally use a MOSFET for additional low-resistance measurements.
+This I-V curve analyzer is designed for characterizing low-power energy sources using either an ESP32-S3 Mini or ESP32-C3 Super Mini board.
+It uses a multiplexer (CD74HC4067, with planned upgrade to ADG706) to switch between different load resistors and can optionally use a MOSFET for additional low-resistance measurements.
 A voltage divider is implemented to ensure the input voltage stays within the ESP32's ADC range (0-3.3V), allowing measurement of higher voltage sources while maintaining accuracy.

+## Supported Hardware
+The firmware supports two board configurations:
+1. ESP32-S3 Mini (default)
+2. ESP32-C3 Super Mini

+To select your board, edit the `include/board_config.h` file and uncomment the appropriate board definition.

 ## Block Diagram
 ```ascii